remix-run/react-router/docs/guides/deferred.md

 So rather than waiting for the component before we can trigger the fetch request, we start the request for the slow data as soon as the user starts the transition to the new route.
 This can significantly speed up the user experience for slower networks.

 Additionally, the API that React Router exposes for this is extremely ergonomic.
-You can literally switch between whether something is going to be derferred or not based on whether you include the `await` keyword:
+You can literally switch between whether something is going to be deferred or not based on whether you include the `await` keyword:

 ```tsx
 return deferred({